fullasc/weather_app/README.md

     <img src="public/WeatherScreenshot.png" alt="Logo" width="830" height="396">
   </a>

-I wanted to have an introduction to VueJS, so I followed a youtube tutorial from [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hfoy8vFQ5tbXO3vY0xhhUZ).
+In order to learn the basics of vuejs, I followed the youtube tutorial from [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hfoy8vFQ5tbXO3vY0xhhUZ).
 I also added a light/dark theme with the possibility to switch between theme.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>